 Last Updated on October 1, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 For some reason, I tend to have a lot of yellow flowers and very few flowers of other colors.
 I need to brighten it up a little bit and get some variety.

 Plant Spring-Blooming Bulbs in the Fall

 There isn’t a lot of fall gardening I can do in the northeast but spring-planted bulbs bring beautiful flowers too.
 Marty and I are considering adding a butterfly garden at the corner of our property.

 I’d like to add a garden with a walkway and a stone bench to that area.
 I think that the pink and purple tulips will really make that area pop and if I include crushed stone, it will hopefully help keep the weeding down to a minimum.

 Since bulbs only last for so long, we have very few of the originals left.
 Tulips are one of the most affordable spring blooming bulbs.
 Here are a few tips for protecting your bulbs from animals.

 I love daffodil and narcissus bulbs and we have a few of these in one of our corner gardens.
 The flowers don’t last very long, but most animals don’t like the taste of daffodils bulbs so they tend to last longer than other choices.

 We have a few wild crocus in the backyard that are leftover from years ago.
 They are one of the first bulbs I see in the spring so I always get excited when I see the purple flowers against the melting snow.

 There are a few different sizes of hyacinth bulbs that you can plant.
 We have the smaller ones in the front yard and I love the vibrant purples and pinks when they bloom.

 If you want flowers that bloom a bit later in the season, you can always plant irises, lilies, and dahlias.
 We have quite a few flowers that bloom in the summer so I generally focus on spring-blooming flowers.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.